oktadev/okta-blog/_source/_posts/2021-12-04-angular-auth0-quickly.md

 4. Create a `HomeComponent` and configure it with authentication logic.
 5. Update unit tests for `AppComponent` and `HomeComponent` to mock Auth0.

+To see all the changes it makes to your files, see [this pull request on GitHub](https://github.com/oktadev/auth0-angular-example/pull/1/files).

 Run `ng serve` in your app, and you should see a login button at `http://localhost:4200/home`.

 {% img blog/angular-auth0/auth0-login-button.png alt:"Auth0 Login button" width:"800" %}{: .center-image }